Discover Debt Consolidation Loan Review

 How Discover Debt Consolidation Loans Work

-Discover Debt Consolidation Eligibility & Requirements
+Discover Debt Consolidation Eligibility and Requirements

-- Be a U.S. citizen or permanent resident
+- U.S. citizen or permanent resident

-- Be at least 18 years old
+- At least 18 years old

-- Have a minimum household income of at least $25,000
+- Minimum household income of at least $25,000

 Fees for Discover Debt Consolidation Loans